 Not so fast.
 There’s still one step left in the homebuying process: escrow.

 Escrow is easy to define.
 But reaching the close of escrow and having the keys to the front door in your hand depends on many factors.
 This article is going to give you a better understanding of how escrow services work, what the process is like, and provide you with all the information you need to lock in your dream home.

 We asked Tegan Powell, the Escrow Officer-Branch Manager at Pickford Escrow Company, a HomeServices of America Company, in Mission Viejo.

 Over the years, the escrow process has evolved.
-It is no longer just a safe, independent third party or company that holds the money until the transaction is complete.
+It is no longer just a safe, independent third party escrow agent or company that holds the money until the transaction is complete.
 Now, escrow officers have much more responsibility, one of which is drawing escrow instructions reflecting the terms of the buyer and seller.

 Each real estate transaction is assigned an escrow officer–whether it’s successful or not.

 “The escrow officer serves as the communications link, or the hub, for all the parties in a transaction,” Tegan said.
 “Ten to 15 people can be involved in a single escrow.”

 Who is involved in the escrow purchase agreement process?

 The escrow fees are customarily split 50-50 between buyer and seller in Southern California.
 Fee arrangements can vary by state and even regions within states.

 Various parties must perform due diligence to assure all elements are acceptable so the loan can be funded.